lexbor/docs/source/examples/html/document_title.md

 ## Conclusion

-This example illustrates the basic operations for handling HTML document titles using the Lexbor library, including parsing content, accessing and modifying the title, and ensuring proper resource management.
+This example illustrates the basic operations for handling HTML document titles using the `lexbor` library, including parsing content, accessing and modifying the title, and ensuring proper resource management.
 The structure of the code is straightforward, aiming to provide a clear understanding of each step involved in managing an HTML document's title.
-As developers familiarize themselves with the functionalities offered by Lexbor, they will be better equipped to manipulate HTML content programmatically.
+As developers familiarize themselves with the functionalities offered by `lexbor`, they will be better equipped to manipulate HTML content programmatically.